-Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of the Series A Convertible Voting Preferred Stock (the "Certificate of Designation"), each share of Series A-1 Preferred Stock is, subject to the Stockholder Approval (as defined below), convertible into a unit ("Unit") consisting of (i) shares of common stock, par value \$0.001 per share (the "Common Stock") and, if applicable, shares of Series A-2 Convertible Preferred Stock, par value \$0.001 per share (the "Series A-2 Preferred Stock"), in lieu of Common Stock, (ii) a tranche A warrant to acquire shares of Series A-3 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire shares of Series A-4 Convertible Preferred Stock (the "Tranche B Warrant"), and (iv) a tranche C warrant to acquire shares of Series A-5 Convertible Preferred Stock (the "Tranche C Warrant"), together with the Tranche A Warrant and the Tranche B Warrant, the "Warrants").
-The shares of Series A-3 Convertible Preferred Stock, Series A-4 Convertible Preferred Stock and Series A-5 Convertible Preferred Stock issuable upon exercise of the Warrants collectively are referred to herein as the "Preferred Warrant Shares".
-The Tranche A warrants for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following our announcement of receipt of Transitional Drug Add-On Payment Adjustment ("TDAPA") approval for Renazorb, and the Tranche C Warrant for an aggregate exercise price of approximately \$50 million are exercisable until 21 days following four quarters of commercial sales of Renazorb following receipt of TDAPA approval.
+Pursuant to the Certificate of Designation of Preferences, Rights and Limitations of the Series A Convertible Voting Preferred Stock (the "Certificate of Designation"), each share of Series A-1 Preferred Stock is, subject to the Stockholder Approval (as defined below), convertible into a unit ("Unit") consisting of (i) shares of common stock, par value \$0.001 per share (the "Common Stock") and, if applicable, shares of Series A-2 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche A warrant to acquire shares of Series A-3 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire shares of Series A-4 Convertible Preferred Stock (the "Tranche A Warrant"), (iii) a tranche B warrant to acquire shares of Series A-4 Convertible Preferred Stock (the "Tranche B Warrant"), and (iv) a tranche C warrant to acquire shares of Series A-5 Convertible Preferred Stock (the "Tranche C Warrant", together with the Tranche A Warrant and the Tranche B Warrant, the "Warrants").
+The shares of Series A-3 Convertible Preferred Stock, series A-4 Convertible Preferred Stock and Series A-5 Convertible Preferred Stock issuable upon exercise of the Warrants collectively are referred to herein as the "Preferred Warrant Shares".
+The Tranche A warrants for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following our announcement of receipt of Transitional Drug Add-On Payment Adjustment ("TDAPA") approval for Oxylanthanum Carbonate, and the Tranche C Warrant for an aggregate exercise price of approximately \$25 million are exercisable until 21 days following receipt of TDAPA approval.

 Subject to the terms and limitations contained in the Certificate of Designation, the Series A-1 Preferred Stock issued in the Offering will not become convertible until our stockholders approve the issuance of the Units upon conversion of the Series A-1 Preferred Stock and the issuance of all Common Stock upon conversion of the Series A Preferred Stock (as defined below), among other items (the "Stockholder Approval").
+On June 26, 2023, the Company held its annual shareholder meeting, and as a result, shareholder approval for the issuance of common shares upon the conversion of the Series A-1 Preferred Stock was obtained.
 On the tenth (10th) Trading Day (as defined in the Certificate of Designation) following the announcement of the Stockholder Approval, each share of Series A-1 Preferred Stock shall automatically convert into a Unit.
 Subject to the limitations set forth in the Certificate of Designation, at the option of the holder, each share of Series A-2 Preferred Stock, Series A-3 Convertible Preferred Stock, Series A-4 Convertible Preferred Stock or Series A-5 Convertible Preferred Stock shall be convertible into one share of Common Stock.

-In addition, in connection with the Offering, we agreed to modify our dividend policy to state that we intend to pay dividends to all stockholders, including holders of Series A Preferred Stock on an as-if-converted-to-Common-Stock basis, on a quarterly basis in an amount of which the aggregate of all quarterly dividends shall equal at least seventy-five percent (75%) of our annual net cash flow from operations following approval of Renazorb by the FDA, if obtained, and the commencement of commercial sales.
+In addition, in connection with the Offering, we agreed to modify our dividend policy to state that we intend to pay dividends to all stockholders, including holders of Series A Preferred Stock on an as-if-converted-to-Common-Stock basis, on a quarterly basis in an amount of which the aggregate of all quarterly dividends shall equal at least seventy-five percent (75%) of our annual net cash flow from operations following approval of Oxylanthanum Carbonate by the FDA, if obtained, and the commencement of commercial sales.